More Information About Applying to MTSU

 Middle Tennessee State University awards military credit two ways:

-Submit a DD214 indicating time served and honorable discharge.
+Submit a DD214 indicating time served.
 This may give a student up to 8 elective credits.
 Students who have not separated from military service may submit their most recent LES statement instead of the DD214.

 Submit a Joint Services Transcript (JST).
 Students who submit a JST are eligible for up to 52 elective credits.